d4n1elchen/d4n1elchen.github.io/source/_posts/ROS-melodic-on-Raspbian-Buster.md

 ### Headless installation
 (Ref [Setting up a Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md))

-If you do not have a computer screen for the monitor of your pi, you need to setup the wifi beforhand.
+If you do not have a computer screen for your Pi, you need to setup the wifi beforehand.

-Firstly, plug your SD card reader with the SD card you just flashed back to your laptop.
+Firstly, plug back your SD card reader with the SD card you just flashed to your laptop.

 In Windows, you'll see a disk named "boot" in the navigator of File Explorer.
-(Be careful not to format the other one, otherwise you'll need to flash it again)
+(You'll also see a popup window saying that you need to format a disk.
+Be careful NOT to format it, otherwise you'll need to flash again)

 {% asset_img boot.png %}